Great Falls (Passaic River): National Historical Park

 On March 30, 2009, President Obama signed the Omnibus Public Land Management Act authorizing the falls as a national historical park, which would provide additional federal protections for the 77-foot waterfall.
 By 2011, Great Falls State Park and other land along the Passaic River were transferred to the federal government for the creation of the Paterson Great Falls National Historical Park.
 Formal establishment as a unit of the National Park System required action by the Secretary of the Interior, which took place November 7, 2011, when Secretary Salazar formally accepted lands on behalf of the United States, and dedicated the park as the nation's 397th park system unit.

 Viewing the falls

 Viewing area after 8 inches (200 mm) of rain drenched Northern New Jersey during the second week of April 2007.

 The Falls are viewable from Haines Overlook Park on the south and Mary Ellen Kramer Park on the north.
 Drive-by viewing is available from McBride Avenue where it crosses the river just above the Falls.
 A footbridge over the Falls gorge (historically, the eighth such bridge to span this chasm) also serves as an outlook point.
-A visitor's center at the corner of Spruce and McBride avenues, in the Great Falls Historic District, provides a historical overview of the falls and the industrial and cultural history of Paterson.
+A visitor center at the corner of Spruce and McBride avenues, in the Great Falls Historic District, provides a historical overview of the falls and the industrial and cultural history of Paterson.
 A record 177,000 visitors went to the Great Falls in 2016.